clearhaus/gateway-api-docs/source/index.html.md

 ##### Method: `samsungpay`

 Samsung Pay provides the payment details as either JWE or JWE/JWS JOSE objects.
-Only JWE/JWS is accepted.
+Only the latter is accepted.

-The signed JWE must currently be encrypted by Samsung using Clearhaus' RSA public key.
+The signed JWE must be encrypted by Samsung using Clearhaus' RSA public key.
 This must be provided with Samsung Pay in a CSR.
 Contact Clearhaus to exchange a CSR.

 <p class="alert alert-info">
-<b>Notice:</b> Samsung pay can currently not be used for recurring transactions.
+<b>Notice:</b> Samsung Pay can currently not be used for recurring transactions.
 </p>

 <dl class="dl-vertical">